sonic-net/sonic-mgmt/ansible/doc/README.testbed.VsSetup.md

 $ docker run -v $PWD:/data -it docker-sonic-mgmt bash
 ```

-From now on, all steps are running inside the *sonic-mgmt* docker.
+From now on, all steps are running inside the *sonic-mgmt* docker except where otherwise specified.

 ### Setup public key to login into the linux host from sonic-mgmt docker

-- Modify veos.vtb to use the user name, e.g., ```foo``` to login linux host.
+- Modify veos.vtb to use the user name, e.g., `foo` to login linux host.

 ```
 lgh@gulv-vm2:/data/sonic/sonic-mgmt/ansible$ git diff